dailystory/WordPress/plugin/readme.txt

 ### What are the requirements?
 This plugin requires a DailyStory Site ID and Site Url.
 You can find your DailyStory Site ID on the Tracking Code page in settings

-If you are not a customer you can [sign up for a free 21 day trial](https://www.dailystory.com/trial) to get a DailyStory Site ID and try our WordPress integration.
+If you are not a customer you can [sign up for the free plan](https://dailystory.com/pricing) to get your DailyStory Site ID and try our WordPress integration.

-We recommend using WordPress version 4.0 or greater.
+We recommend using WordPress version 4.0 or greater, but we've tested up to version 6.1.

 ### What is the DailyStory Tracking Tag?
 The DailyStory tracking tag (about 12 lines of JavaScript) is used by DailyStory to track customer activity as they browse your web or mobile experience.
 It also adds the ability to render popups, content A/B testing, run page triggers, page covers, surveys and more.